 Explore almost 4-kilometres of boardwalk, complete with views of the harbour and seawall, as well as opportunities to dip into waterfront cafes, shops, and museums.
 From here, you can also explore by sea and enjoy harbour views, go whale watching, or head to McNabs Island, one of Halifax’s best kept secrets.

 Each tour is specifically designed to meet guests needs.
-J Farwell Sailing focuses on creating memories for customers and delivering one off experiences that only the J Farwell can deliver.
+J Farwell Sailing focuses on creating memories for customers and delivering one off experiences that only the J Farwell crew can deliver.

-Eco-tourism and adventure tour company provide superior service and comfort from beginning to end.
+(Kiosk closed for the season) Eco-tourism and adventure tour company provide superior service and comfort from beginning to end.
 No need to waste your day planning, let Nova Scotia’s newest adventure travel operator do everything for you!

 Walking on the deck of the majestic Bluenose II transports you back to a time when fishing schooners were alive with activity, sailing the waters of the North Atlantic.
 The chance to see and experience Bluenose II is not to be missed.

-Learn about Nova Scotia’s marine wildlife and the local efforts to conserve sea turtles— particularly the leatherback turtle.
+Learn about Nova Scotia’s marine wildlife and the local efforts to conserve sea turtles – particularly the leatherback turtle.
 Merchandise is also available for purchase with proceeds going towards research.

 The Lost Cod is a clothing company specializing in unique Nova Scotia-based designs that celebrate traditional Nova Scotia industry and highlight some of our current treasures.

 Shop for handcrafted jewellery, home decor, tableware, and collectibles inspired by nature and our coastal surroundings.